 About the Project

-This video walk-through of the Autumnal Sacrifice to Confucius is the culmination of a two-year collaboration between Stephanie Wong and Professor Thomas A. Wilson.
+This video walk-through of the Autumnal Sacrifice to Confucius is the culmination of a 2-year collaboration between Stephanie Wong and Professor Thomas A. Wilson.
 Having shot the footage of the ritual in 1997 with the help of Brooks Jessup, Professor Wilson hoped to make the video more widely accessible to scholars and students alike.
 Having taken a course with Professor Wilson, Stephanie offered to update Professor Wilson's website, as well as create a user-friendly DVD of the original footage.
 Wanting to push the project further and aided by the newly founded Digital Humanities Initiative at Hamilton College, the two decided to pursue an independent project that would make the video available to a wider audience.

 Stephanie selected clips from the original footage that would give any viewer a comprehensive understanding of the Autumnal Sacrifice.
 Additionally, she researched and studied Confucianism to understand why the ritual was significant, and why ritual was central to Confucian beliefs.
 Synthesizing her research, she wrote up brief descriptions of the ritual and also provided a great deal of background information on where various aspects of the ritual came from, the significance and meaning behind actions and objects, and the role ritual played in Confucianism in imperial China.